 by Dr. C.H.
 Weaver M.D. updated 3/2019

-> According to a study in the Journal of Gastrointestinal Surgery, a simple widely available blood test could improve treatment for more than 1 in 6 stage 2 colon cancer patients.
-The researchers also discovered that many patients who could benefit from the test likely aren’t receiving it.1
+The CEA blood test could improve treatment for more than 1 in 6 stage 2 colon cancer patients and many patients who could benefit from the test likely aren’t receiving it.(1)

-> Using data from the National Cancer Database for 40,844 patients, Mayo Clinic physicians and scientists teamed up to look at benefits of a blood test that measures the protein called carcinoembryonic antigen (CEA) which can be found in higher levels in people with certain cancers, especially colon cancer.
+Using data from the National Cancer Database for 40,844 patients, Mayo Clinic physicians and scientists teamed up to look at benefits of measuring the CEA.

-> The researchers found that knowing these blood test results prior to treatment could have changed the classification for 17 percent of stage 2 colon cancer patients from average risk to high risk.
+The researchers found that knowing these blood test results prior to treatment could have changed the classification for 17 percent of stage 2 colon cancer patients from average risk to high risk.
 High risk stage 2 colon cancer patients are more likely to benefit from chemotherapy treatment following surgery.

 The researchers also discovered that, for stage 2 patients who had surgery but not chemotherapy, the five-year survival rate was 66 percent for those with elevated protein levels and 76 percent for those without elevated levels.
 And for patients with elevated protein levels, those who had chemotherapy and surgery fared better than those who only had surgery.